hdShang/arxiv-daily/docs/cs-RO/2025-08-06/papers/250804146v2-industrial-robot-motion-planning-with-gpus-integration-of-curobo-for.md

 ---
 layout: default
-title: Industrial Robot Motion Planning with GPUs: Integration of cuRobo for Extended DOF Systems
+title: "Industrial Robot Motion Planning with GPUs: Integration of cuRobo for Extended DOF Systems"
 ---

 # Industrial Robot Motion Planning with GPUs: Integration of cuRobo for Extended DOF Systems